My Love/Hate Relationship with Wes Anderson

 I now ask:

-In this obsessed atmosphere, did Haynes' film even have a chance?
+A) In this obsessed atmosphere, did Haynes' film even have a chance?

-Was this Dylan film not made for die-hard Dylan fans?
+B) Was this Dylan film not made for die-hard Dylan fans?

 C) Did Haynes miss the point or did I?